 Bachelor in Electrical & Electronic Engineering Study Plan (Click to download).

 - Applicant must have a high-school certificate or an equivalent, or a certificate from applied technical or industrial institutes or an equivalent, according to the regulations of the Ministry of Education in the Kingdom of Bahrain.

-- The high-school certificates must be in either Science or Industrial branches, with a GPA of no less than 60%.
+- The high-school certificates must be in one of the following branches-Science, Commercial, Industrial, with a GPA of no less than 60%.

 - Applicants with GPA equal to or greater than 60% must sit for, and pass in placement tests, and if they fail, they must enrol in relevant preparatory courses, which are of (3) credit hours each.

-The following are the placement tests for the Foundation Year of BEE and BEME Programs and relevant preparatory course(s) to be enrolled in, if applicants fail in placement test(s):
+The following are the placement tests for the Foundation Year of BEE and BME Programs and relevant preparatory course(s) to be enrolled in, if applicants fail in placement test(s):